cicciopanzer27/teros/README.md

 ---

-**Note**: This README documents the actual current state of the repository as of Gennaio 2025, including all completed implementations, the current file structure, and recent cleanup of the Lambda3_Project directory.
+**Note**: This README documents the actual current state of the repository as of October 27, 2025, including all completed implementations, the current file structure, and recent cleanup of the Lambda3_Project directory.